This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 German health minister Jens Spahn said Tuesday the coronavirus threat for the public in Germany remains low.

-The semi-autonomous city of Hong Kong, which borders mainland China, has confirmed eight cases — all infected patients had spent time in Wuhan.
+The semi-autonomous city of Hong Kong, which borders mainland China, has confirmed 10 cases — all infected patients had spent time in Wuhan.

 Hong Kong has temporarily closed some of its borders with China and has stopped issuing travel permits to mainland tourists.